When the weather outside is frightful, cleaning your windows can be delightful…or at least tolerable.

 Now that you know when you are going to wash your windows, let’s talk about preparing them.
 Before spraying or applying cleaning fluid you should always remove any dirt, dust, or debris that has built up in the tracks and grooves.
 Eventually, this filth can affect the window mechanisms that allow the window to open and close.
 In addition, if you don’t clean up the larger dirt particles prior to washing, you could end up with a muddy mess and dirtier windows than you had to start with.

 When it comes to the temperature of the water you use to clean your windows you need to be careful.
-You don’t want to use hot water on cold windows, but you also don’t want to use cold water.
+You don’t want to use hot water on cold windows as the contrast between hot and cold water could crack your window pane.
+However, you also don’t want to use cold water, as it could freeze rather quickly on the window.
 Both of these options could lead to more harm than good.
 Ideally, you want to use warm water.
 To protect your hands from the water and the cold you can wear rubber gloves like the ones you may use for washing your dishes.

 For the actual cleaning fluid, you can use a regular window cleaning solution.
 However, if you are worried about the water freezing on the windows due to the cold weather, you can add a windshield washing solution to the water.
 If the solution has already been diluted with water, then you can apply it directly to the window.
 If it is still concentrated, you can dilute the solution with water.
 Even though these solutions were created for cars, they can be used on any type of glass.